Will The Iraqi Dinar Revaluation Happen?

 Some of the dinar community expect less and some expect more

-Or even when you consider the oil, Iraq currently takes fifth place in the listings of countries around the world for proven oil reserves.
+Even when you consider the oil and oil prices, Iraq currently holds fifth place around the world for oil reserves.
 It gets even better though, much of Iraq has not even been explored!
 Especially when you consider the new technologies for exploration, reserves currently documented are most definitely going to be higher.

 As you can clearly see, Iraq is a success waiting to happen.